 There are 2 main possibilities for going around Japan.
-You can either rent a car and go wherever you want or you can try Japan’s public transportation.
+You can either rent a car (use this link to rent with kayak.com, which has great offers) and go wherever you want, or you can try Japan’s public transportation.

-Renting a car is a great idea, specially for families, but only if you are planning to visit some rural areas outside the big cities where public transportation is not as developed as in the big cities.
-If you’re a family of 5, it is probably cheaper to rent a car than buying all the tickets for everyone, but keep in mind that in big cities, you will have a lot of traffic so you will waste some time.
+Renting a car is a great idea, especially for families, but only if you are planning to visit some rural areas outside the big cities where public transportation is not as developed as in the big cities.
+If you’re a family of 5, it is probably cheaper to rent a car than to buy all the tickets for everyone but keep in mind that in big cities, you will have a lot of traffic, so you will waste some time.

 And don’t forget that you will need an international driving permit issued by your country’s national automobile association.
-You can get that in Japan, so you have to do it before traveling.
+You can’t get it in Japan, so you have to do it before traveling.

-If you decide to rent a car, you can easily do it online at Kayak.com website.
+If you decide to rent a car, you can easily do it online at Rentalcars.com.

 Otherwise, public transportation is fairly good in Japan.
 In the big cities you will have lots of options and the best thing is that public transportation is never late.

-You will mainly use the train and the metro in Japan, so try to understand a little how it works before going so you don’t feel overwhelmed once you have to use it.
-I found a short video that explains the basics so you can have an idea of what to expect.
+You will mainly use the train and the metro in Japan, so try to understand a little about how it works before going, so you don’t feel overwhelmed once you have to use it.
+I found a short video that explains the basics, so you can have an idea of what to expect.

 Decide Where to Sleep and Book it